lillialexis/e3db/README.md

 }
 ```

-For each record returned by `listRecords`, we receive an instance
+For each record returned by listRecords, we receive an instance of Meta,
-of `Meta`, which contains the following meta-information about each
-record in the data store:
+which contains the following meta-information about each record in the
+data store.
+The record_id is particularly interesting, because that's
+what you use for readRecord.
+For now, write and user IDs are more-or-less
+the same, but that will change in future versions, where you can read and
+write data about other users.

 ```java
 public class Meta {